Skip to content

 response:

-answer: get('llmResource').answer # If jsonResponse: true
+parsed: get('llmResource').answer # if jsonResponse: true with key "answer"

 See Also